 If your cystic fibrosis care team refers you to a lung transplant center, you and your transplant team will have the opportunity to get to know each other.

-An early referral from your care team allows you to meet with the transplant team before moving forward with an evaluation for a lung transplant.
+An early referral allows you to meet with the transplant team before moving forward with an evaluation for a lung transplant.
 Other times, the transplant team may recommend completing part or all of the transplant evaluation after your first visit.
 Referral is not the same as an evaluation, and an evaluation does not necessarily lead to listing for transplant.
-The goal is to identify any potential barriers to listing and attempt to address them prior to your need for listing for transplant.
+The goal is to identify any potential barriers to listing and attempt to address them prior to your need for listing for a transplant.

 Although declining lung function is important to help your cystic fibrosis care team determine if they should refer you, there are additional factors that your care team will consider before they recommend that you meet with a transplant team and possibly be evaluated for a lung transplant.

 Although it's not the only factor, declining lung function is a key indicator for transplant referral.
 Cystic Fibrosis Foundation lung transplant referral guidelines recommend that your care team talk to you about lung transplant as a possibility when your forced expiratory volume in one second (FEV1) drops below 50 percent predicted.
 The guidelines recommend that care teams recommend referral for transplant when FEV1 is less than 50 percent and lung function has declined by more than 20 percent in 12 months.